 Take a look at whether you actually need a new car in your life or whether you can do without.

 If the main reason why you have a car is to commute, you might like to think of other ways to travel to suit your lifestyle.
-A car isn’t the be all and end all of travel in the Western world.
-Living in a civilized society means that public transport has evolved to become an excellent and reliable means of travel.
+A car isn’t the be-all and end-all of the travel in the Western world.
+When you live in a civilized society, public transportation has become a great and reliable way to get around.

-You could check out the local train station timetable and work out whether this offers a feasible route to get to work.
-With any luck you can buy yourself a season ticket and utilize a more sustainable way of traveling to work.
+You could check out the local train station timetable and determine whether this offers a feasible route to get to work.
+With luck, you’ll be able to purchase a season ticket and use a more environmentally friendly mode of transportation to work.
 Being greener, you can exude your eco-friendly credentials by using public transport.

 Sharing A Car

 If you don’t fancy owning a car, why not share one.
 There are lots of schemes now where people can club together to purchase a car, and share the running costs equally.

 If your pal lives close by, but you both don’t need a car full-time, you can halve the costs and ownership of one.
 Buying together can be trickier than buying alone as you must fulfil two different requirements.

 However, you should be able to locate a reliable, safe and economical used car that suits you both.
 When deciding how to divide ownership, you could split it evenly at three and a half days a week each to keep things simple.
 Or perhaps a week at a time so weekends are included.